 Drug cartels, gangs that engage in illegal logging, corrupt politicians and police passivity.
 This was the everyday life of the Mexican town of Cherán, inhabited by the indigenous community of Purépecha.
-It was like that until 2011.
-Today the people of Cherán live on their own terms.
-All thanks to the women who took matters into their own hands at the right moment.
-Meet Mexican women from Cheran.
+Today the people of Cherán live on their terms.
+All thanks to the women who took matters into their own hands at the right moment

 It was women who stood up

 In 2011, an uprising broke out in Cherán.
 They were led by women who could no longer bear to see the inactivity of men.
 They made it clear – illegal logging must end immediately, and everyone responsible for violence and injustice must disappear from the city.
 From cartels to the mayor.

 “It was women who rose up.
 And when those women told their husbands what was going on, they didn’t have the courage to face it.
 Still, women rose up.
 And then, the men followed” – tells the story of Adelaida Sánchez, who took part in the uprising.
 Currently, she is raising a child alone and is part of the local police.

 The Mexican region of Michoacán is one of the most dangerous areas of crime, corruption and inequality in the country.
 Mexico’s spiral of violence does not bypass even the smallest of cities such as Cherán.
 Murders, kidnappings, extortion, rape, robbery and illegal logging were met with inaction of the authorities, the police and men.
 Under the tacit approval of the authorities, cartels and gangs deprived Cherán of as much as 70% of forests and harassed the indigenous community.